gggeek/phpxmlrpc-jsonrpc/README.md

 Originally bundled as part of the [phpxmlrpc/extras](https://github.com/gggeek/phpxmlrpc-extras) package.

-At the moment it only partially supports version 2.0 of the JSON-RPC protocol.
+At the moment it has incomplete support for both version 2.0 and 1.0 of the JSON-RPC protocol.
-Features still to be implemented are: multicall, notifications, standard error codes.
+Features still to be implemented are: multicall and socket communications (both the provided Client and Server classes only work over HTTP).

 Requirements and Installation
 -----------------------------

 * PHP >= 5.4.0
 * PHP Json extension
-* phpxmlrpc/phpxmlrpc >= 4.10.1
+* phpxmlrpc/phpxmlrpc >= 4.11.4

 The recommended way to install this library is using Composer.